 Running a restaurant is all about dedication to amazing food.
 Whether the restaurant has been a neighborhood icon for decades or just opened its doors, customers expect its food to delight their senses and take them on a culinary journey.
-However, that is only one ingredient of the recipe for success.
-Knowing how competitive and fickle the restaurant industry is, you also need to take good care of the business side, which includes finding the proper insurance.
+However, that is only one ingredient in the recipe for success.
+Knowing how competitive and fickle the restaurant industry is, you also need to take good care of the business side.
+That includes finding the proper insurance.

 There are dozens of different policies and packages on the market.
 To understand the various types of restaurant insurance, why you need it, and how to save some money on it, continue reading this article.

-Running a restaurant comes with a unique set of risks: from food poisoning to knife injuries in addition to all the risks that can affect any business.
+Running a restaurant comes with a unique set of risks: from food poisoning to knife injuries.
+That is in addition to all the other risks that can affect any business regardless of its industry.
 It is important to get insurance that not only covers typical business risks, but also the risks unique to a food business.

-Although there is no specific type of insurance called “restaurant insurance,” many insurance companies create bundles that are specific to restaurants.
-Those bundles include insurance policies useful for food businesses and make it easy and convenient for restaurants to get all the policies they are most likely going to need.
+Although no specific insurance is called “restaurant insurance,” many insurance companies create bundles that are specific to restaurants.
+Those bundles include insurance policies useful for food businesses and make it easy and convenient for restaurants to get all the policies they are going to need.

-Some policies in those packages are primarily applicable to the food industry, such as spoilage insurance or food contamination shutdown insurance.
+Those packages include policies that are most applicable to the food industry, such as spoilage insurance and food contamination shut down insurance.

-When running a restaurant, you need several policies.
+When running a restaurant, several policies are needed to fully protect it.
 Here is an overview of the most important ones:

-A restaurant’s premises are one of the most valuable assets the business possesses.
-Whether rented or owned, commercial property insurance will cover damage to the building in the event of a fire, vandalism, or some other disaster.
-It also covers most of the building's contents, up to the limits of the policy.
+The premises of a restaurant are one of the most valuable assets of the restaurant owner.
+Whether rented or owned, commercial property insurance will cover damage to the building in the event of fire, vandalism, or some other disaster.
+It also covers most of the building's contents up to the limits of the policy.
 However, it does not cover damage resulting from earthquakes and flooding.

 General liability insurance covers bodily injury or property damage to a customer, including food poisoning, irrespective of blame.
 It will also provide funds in the event of a lawsuit or out-of-court settlement.

-A BOP is a combination of commercial property insurance and general liability insurance, rather than purchasing the two policies separately.
+The Bop combines commercial property insurance and general liability insurance, making it unnecessary to buy them separately.
 This will be the best option for most restaurants.

-In the event that an employee becomes injured or ill because of their work, they will be liable for sick pay, medical fees, and can even file a lawsuit.
-If this were to occur, the insurance company would cover the costs, irrespective of blame.
+In the event that an employee gets injured or becomes ill because of their work, the business will be liable for their sick pay, medical fees, and can even face a lawsuit.
+If the company has workers’ compensation insurance, the insurance company will cover the costs irrespective of blame

 Crime can take many forms: employee dishonesty, theft, counterfeit currency, forgeries, and more.
 These can be covered under crime insurance or another similar policy.
 Additionally, consider cyber liability insurance if you conduct a significant amount of your business online or use several data management systems for everyday busines

-In addition, to the above-listed insurance policies, there is a range of different insurance policies specifically geared towards restaurants.
+In addition to the above-listed insurance policies, there is a range of other insurance policies specifically geared towards restaurants.
 These include:

-Purchasing insurance can feel like an expensive endeavor; however, it can save you a fortune in the long run.
-But you should still consider trying to save money on individual policies.
-Here are some tips to consider:
+Purchasing insurance can feel like an expensive endeavor, however, it can save you a fortune in the long run.
+Nevertheless, you should still consider saving money on individual policies.
+Here are some tips for that:

-If your restaurant business is still without insurance or you are thinking of switching the existing one out, you can consult our experts by sending us an email or filling out the free quote form on our website.
+If your (future) restaurant business is still without insurance or you are thinking of switching out your existing one, you can consult our experts by sending us an email or filling out the free quote form on our website.